View organization activity

 * **Deactivated**: An admin revoked the user's access.

-A user is *active* if they:
+A user is *active* if they do any of the following:

-* log in to W\&B.
+* Log in to W\&B.

-* open any page in the W\&B App.
+* Open any page in the W\&B App.

-* log runs.
+* Log runs.

-* use the SDK to track an experiment.
+* Use the SDK to track an experiment.

-* interact with the W\&B server in any way.
+* Interact with the W\&B server in any way.

 </Tab>